cquiroz/play-emberjs/README.md

 <script src="@routes.Assets.at("templates/templates.pre.js")"></script>
 ```

-The templates.pre.js file generates a javascript containing all the templates in that directory
+The generated templates.pre.js has the javascript code containing all the precompiled templates in that directory

 # Sample